 Karekezi lives with his father and his mother.
-At home, duties include carrying water and gathering firewood.
+He is responsible for carrying water and gathering firewood.
 His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.
 There are 2 children in the family.

 As part of Compassion's ministry, Karekezi participates in church activities and choir.
 He is also in high school where his performance is above average.
 Soccer, running and playing group games are his favorite activities.

 Because of your sponsorship, Karekezi will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Karekezi lives on the plains of Kabarore, home to approximately 15,000 residents.
 Typical houses are constructed of dirt floors, mud walls and thatch roofs.
 The ethnic group is Banyarwanda and the spoken language is Kinyarwanda.

 The regional diet consists of maize, beans, bananas, cassava, sweet potatoes, sorghum (grain) and potatoes.
 Common health problems in this area include malaria, worms and malnutrition.
 Most adults in Kabarore are unemployed but some work as subsistence farmers and earn the equivalent of $12 per month.
 This community needs employment opportunities and affordable education.